Charles Lock: Family

 Charles Lock was born in 1770 into a rich, though illegitimate family.
 He was the second son of William Lock, who purchased the Norbury Park estate in Mickleham, Surrey in 1774 and commissioned Thomas Sandby to build the present manor house.
 Charles Lock's parents were close friends to famed diarist and novelist Frances Burney (a.k.a.
 Mme d'Arblay), who spells their name Locke.

 On 12 July 1795, Charles Lock married Cecilia Margaret Ogilvie (9 July 1775 – 1824), daughter of Emily FitzGerald, Duchess of Leinster and her second husband William Ogilvie.
 Cecilia had almost married the son and heir of the 1st Marquess of Donegall in 1790.

 Author Jack Russell, who was critical of Lock, stated in his book Nelson and the Hamiltons that he "married above himself."
-Lock's wife was the half-sister of the Irish rebel Lord Edward FitzGerald who was hanged for treason, and the cousin of prominent Whig statesman Charles James Fox.
+Lock's wife was the half-sister of the Irish rebel Lord Edward FitzGerald who was arrested for treason and died of wounds sustained while resisting arrest in 1798, and the cousin of prominent Whig statesman Charles James Fox.
 Jack Russell thus points out that Charles Lock was "allied to a family which had strong Republican sympathies."
 His liberal intellect and connection to Fox made Charles Lock feel "a better man than a decrepit Ambassador or a half-blind Admiral."
 Because of their family connections, Charles Lock and his wife were naturally taken for Jacobins at the Bourbon court of Naples.

 Charles Lock and his wife Cecilia had three daughters: